darqos/darqos/doc/roadmap.md

   * Activity timeline
 * Terminal
   * Framebuffer(s)
-    * Using Qt5 with a full-screen window, and Z-ordering of other windows.
+    * Using Qt5/Qt6 with a full-screen window, and Z-ordering of other windows.
-    * Remove all the OS decoration
+    * Remove all the OS decoration on windows
   * Keyboard
     * via Qt
   * Mouse, trackpad, etc.